 To relieve symptoms of dry eye, preservative-free lubricating drops are the safest way to go and can be used as required.
 Symptoms can include the obvious dry eye feeling, grittiness, burning/stinging, variable vision with blinking and even watery eyes.

 Most people do not associate teary or watery eyes with a dry eye dysfunction but, in many cases, the eye is being sent messages to produce a sudden influx of tears due to an underlying dry eye.

 The incidence of MGD and Blepharitis in the general population has been reported in some instances to be as high as 80%, although some people may not have many symptoms, or they can tolerate them – not needing active treatment.
 Ageing, hormone changes, allergy, immune deficiency, sinus complaints and environmental factors can exacerbate dry eye symptoms and increase the severity of symptoms.

 At Freedom Eye Laser we offer a comprehensive and progressive approach to treating Dry Eye.
 We carry the correct heatable eye masks, and eye drops for dry eye treatment.
 We also run dedicated Dry Eye Clinics for patients who feel they may fall in this category seeking treatment.
 In combination with the above therapies, we also have access to medicated ointments which greatly relieve the eyelid condition, and for more stubborn cases we utilise the most current advanced IPL technology.

-If you think you may suffer from this condition or would like more information, you can book an appointment to see us without a referral letter, on (02) 9981 1771.
+If you think you may suffer from this condition or would like more information, you can contact us to book an appointment without a referral letter, on (02) 9981 1771.

 Author – Nazanin Azimi